elev8-consulting/IOTCoreHOL/Labs/Lab2/Lab2_Bringing_up_a_new_board.md

 ## Modify OP-TEE
 OP-TEE is mostly board-independent.
 Right now, the only configuration that needs to be changed is the console UART.
 In the future, there may be other board-specific configurations that need to change as trusted I/O is implemented.

-1. Change to the `/mnt/c/HOLFirmware/optee_os/` folder
+1. In the Ubuntu shell, change to the `/mnt/c/HOLFirmware/optee_os/` folder

 2. Edit `core/arch/arm/plat-imx/conf.mk` to include our new board.
 Add the following to `mx6q-flavorlist`